Imaginal Disk: Release and promotion

 Magdalena Bay performing at the Imaginal Mystery Tour in September 2024.

 The lead single from Imaginal Disk, "Death & Romance", marked the duo's first release with Mom + Pop Music, on May 28, 2024.
 On June 18, the release was supported by a sci-fi-themed music video directed by Amanda Kramer, extended to contain the song "Fear, Sex".
 The announcement of Imaginal Disk on July 10 was accompanied by the reveal of its track listing and the release of the second single "Image", with a video also directed by Kramer.
 It was followed by a third single, "Tunnel Vision", on July 31.
 "That's My Floor", the fourth and final single, was released on August 21, two days before the album's release; it was also supported by a music video.
 All the videos follow the narrative of the album, depicting True being chased by a monster, left by a being of light, and implanted with the "Imaginal Disk".
 They contain Y2K and vaporwave aesthetics, and were influenced by the music videos of Peter Gabriel, the films Flash Gordon (1980) and House (1977), and the artistry of Shana Moulton.

 Imaginal Disk was released on August 23, 2024, through CD, vinyl LP, and digital formats.
 It reached secondary charts in the United Kingdom and the United States; it peaked at number 33 on the UK Album Downloads Chart, while reaching numbers 6 and 17 on the Billboard Heatseekers Albums and Top Current Album Sales charts, respectively.
 In 2025, it entered the Australian Albums chart at number 38.
+On October 30, 2024, Magdalena Bay made their late-night television debut with a performance of "Image" on Jimmy Kimmel Live!.

-Magdalena Bay further promoted the album with the Imaginal Mystery Tour, a concert tour that has passed through North America, Europe, and Australia; it commenced in September 2024 and is set to conclude in October 2025, with additional performances as part of multiple music festivals, such as Lollapalooza in Chicago and Primavera Sound in Barcelona.
-Sam Austins served as the opening act in several shows.
-At the tour, the duo played Imaginal Disk in full and in order, interspersing it with other songs from their discography, including some from Mercurial World.
+Magdalena Bay further promoted the album with the Imaginal Mystery Tour, a concert tour across North America, Europe, and Australia.
+The tour began in September 2024, with additional performances at multiple music festivals, such as Lollapalooza in Chicago and Primavera Sound in Barcelona.
+Sam Austins served as the opening act in several shows in the United States.
+During the tour, the duo played Imaginal Disk in full and in order, interspersed with other songs from their discography, including some from Mercurial World.
+The tour is set to conclude in February 2026.
 It received mostly positive reviews from The Guardians Hannah Ewens and The Line of Best Fits Adam England.
-On October 30, 2024, Magdalena Bay made their late-night television debut with a performance of "Image" on Jimmy Kimmel Live!.